-3.7 Classification of Instructional Programs (CIP) Code.
-The code associated with a particular program of study as specified by the USHE institution and informed by the National Center for Education Statistics (NCES) taxonomy of programs.
+3.37 "Classification of Instructional Programs ("CIP") Code"- Tmeans the code associated with a particular program of instructionstudy as specified by the USHE institution and informed by the National Center for Education Statistics ("NCES") taxonomy of programs.
+This code is critical for data requests, reporting, tracking, and performance funding.